If you’re a wedding photographer looking for wedding photography tips and how to improve your wedding pictures, you’ve come to the right place.

 You can take photos with both of them under the veil before the ceremony starts.
 Why?
-To catch the moment that he cannot wait ‘till the ceremony to see his gorgeous wife.
+To surprise that moment when the groom cannot wait until the ceremony to see his gorgeous bride.
 More than that, you can capture some close-up of the bride under the veil.
-These are some excellent wedding photography ideas.
+These are some excellent wedding photography tips.

-You should add pictures in the photo list with the newlyweds signing the papers that will agree to their marriage and make it the most pleasant moment.
-You can also pose some kissing.
-Or when they are chatting with the guests.
+You should add pictures to the wedding album with the newlyweds signing the papers that will be their marriage agreement and make it the most enjoyable moment.
+You can also shoot some kissing, or when chatting with the wedding guests.

 Oh, yes, for sure, you should take a photo of the engagement rings!
 Ask them to hold their hands with the rings at sight.
 Ask them to make a heart from their hands and display the rings.
 Or when he puts the ring on her finger.
-That will surprise an excellent looking picture!
+That will make an excellent wedding picture!

 We all know that this is not their first kiss, but let’s make it look like it is!
 The photos you will take should see some love!
 Ask them to kiss passionately.
 Or capturing a kiss on the forehead will always express some thrills.
 The camera will love this.

-If they have pets and children attending the wedding, capture a joyful moment while they are smiling, talking, or playing.
+If they have pets and children attending the wedding, capture a joyful moment while smiling, talking, or playing.
 How about a whole group photo?
 Children are the happiest and most energetic people, cute little stars.
-And the pets at the wedding will bring shine on everybody’s face, and that will capture good shots.
+And the wedding pets will bring shine to everyone, which will capture good shots.

 Wedding Breakfast Entrance

 The groom and the bride will need you to capture that fabulous entrance!
-Snap these moments: when they make the entrance, when they kiss again, when they smile at guests, when they take the glasses, when they drink from them.
+Snap these moments: when they make the entrance, kiss again, smile at guests, take the glasses, drink from them.
 Capture every step they make on this day.

 The guests do the best

 Make the guest feel important even if they are too many.
 You will find a way to capture a picture with all of them.
-And if not, take some shots with groups – family, bridesmaids, groomsmen, school friends, colleagues from work, and so on.
+And if not, take some group photos – family, bridesmaids, groomsmen, school friends, colleagues from work, and so on.

 Cut the cake

 Who’s the sweetest thing at the wedding?
 The cake.
-Take a photo with the bride and the groom while holding their hands on the knife and cutting the cake accurately.
+Take a photo with the bride and the groom while they are cutting the cake.
 You can also take more close-ups of the cake.

-Now it’s the time for the laughter to become the final dish.
-Capture some photos with the speeches.
-Also, put the guests’ laughter in your photo list.
-A photo opportunity not to be missed!
+Now is the time for laughter to become the final dish.
+Take some photos of the speeches.
+Also, put the guests’ laughter on your shoot list.
+An unmissable photography opportunity!